 How did they could identify me and find my address?

-Do they really have the right to fine me so much?
+Do they really have the right to claim so much?
 Can it really go to court?

 However, make sure to see the difference between the different fees mentioned in this document.
-There are fee for sending you this Abmahnung, the contract penalty & the fine mentioned as repair for their clients,.
+There are fees for sending you this Abmahnung, the fine mentioned as repair for their clients (more details on that later in the post).
 Also note that a law passed in 2013 should limit Abmahnung and legal claim fees to 150€ & 450€ respectively.

 Now this is a little tricky because it is true that some scam letters (e.g from non-existing “Kroner & Kollegen” law firm) have been sent around and they are not entitled to represent the copyright holder.
 However, most often than not, the warning letter for illegally downloading copyrighted content is a real one coming from a real law firm who represents company like Viacom, Sony, 20th Century Fox, etc.